We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Diaper rash is a common but uncomfortable skin rash that occurs in infants.
-It is vital for parents and caregivers to know how to treat diaper rash to prevent the symptoms from getting worse.
+Diaper rash is a skin rash that typically occurs in infants.
+It is important for parents and caregivers to know how to treat it to prevent symptoms from getting worse.

 Diaper rash is a red, painful rash that thrives in warm, moist environments.
 The rash may cause the skin to be scaly, bumpy, or raw.
 This condition accounts for about 20 percent of all childhood visits to a dermatologist.